-- 1. Review the information in "Installing adapters-before you begin" on page 29 and "Safety Information" on page vii. - 2.
-Turn off the computer and all attached devices. - 3.
+- 1. Review the information in "Before you begin" on page 31 and "Safety Information" on page vii. - Turn off the computer and all attached devices.
+2. - 3.
 Disconnect all external cables and power cords. - 4.
 Unlock the computer cover, if necessary. - 5.
 While pressing on the top blue button, pull out the cover-release latch and lock it into an upright position.
 This action will slide the cover toward the rear of the computer about 12.7 mm (0.5 in.).
 Then, remove the cover from the computer.

-To replace the side cover, see "Replacing the cover" on page 43.
+To replace the side cover, see "Replacing the cover" on page 44.